Step With Ease

 It’s important to inform the podiatrist about your pregnancy so they can tailor their care and treatment recommendations to suit your specific needs during this time.
 Always consult with your obstetrician or healthcare provider before starting any new treatment or therapy during pregnancy.

-These procedures typically provide immediate pain relief and address conditions that might lead to more serious issues if untreated.
+These procedures typically provide immediate pain relief and address conditions that might lead to more serious issues if left untreated.

 For more complex conditions requiring advanced surgical intervention, a general practice podiatrist would refer the patient to a podiatric surgeon or an orthopaedic surgeon specialising in foot and ankle surgery.
-Examples of such complex surgeries include:
+Examples of complex surgeries include:

 • Neuroma Surgery: Removing painful, swollen nerves in the foot, often between the third and fourth toes (Morton’s neuroma).